f-droid/fdroid-website/_docs/Translation_and_Localization.md

 * [Website](https://hosted.weblate.org/projects/f-droid/website) component: 100% translated
 * [Website Pages](https://hosted.weblate.org/projects/f-droid/website-pages/) component: 100% translated
 * [Data](https://hosted.weblate.org/projects/f-droid/fdroiddata) component: at least 10% translated
+* A blog post announcing support for the new language with an explanation the translation team.

 There is a [nightly build of the website](https://staging.f-droid.org) that includes all translations on Weblate, no matter how complete they